Classification: Tyrosine Kinase Inhibitor

 How to Take Crizotinib

-Crizotinib is taken by mouth, in capsule form, with the usual dosing being 250 mg twice a day.
+Crizotinib is taken by mouth in capsule form.
 Crizotnib can be taken with or without food.
 The capsule should be swallowed whole.
 You should not break, open, or chew the capsule.
 If a dose is missed, take it as soon as you remember unless it is less than 6 hours until the next scheduled dose.
 Skip the dose if it is less than 6 hours before the next dose.
 Do not take two doses at the same time to make up for a missed dose.
 If vomiting occurs after you take your dose, take the next dose at the regularly scheduled time.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.